punchulo/PY/README.md

 ## Overview

-This project combines the classic "Hangman" game implemented in Python with a MySQL database connection and password encryption for enhanced security.
-By integrating these elements, we create an interactive and secure gaming experience for users, ensuring the integrity of stored data in the database.
+Experience the classic "Hangman" game brought to life in Python, enriched with a MySQL database connection and robust password encryption for heightened security.
+The amalgamation of these elements ensures an engaging and secure gaming experience, guaranteeing the integrity of stored data in the database.

 ## Screenshots